paytonshafer/JavaScript-Datarithms/Data-Structures/README.md

 A hash table implementation for efficient key-value pair storage and retrieval.

-## 6. Heap

-A binary heap implementation, supporting both min-heap and max-heap operations.

-## 7. Graph
+## 6. Graph

-A graph representation with basic graph traversal algorithms (BFS, DFS) and other fundamental graph operations.
+A graph representation with basic graph traversal algorithms (BFS, DFS).

-## 8. Segment Tree

-A segment tree implementation for efficient range query operations on an array.